 Richelieu Rock Is Widely Regarded As One Of The Top Dive Sites In The World

 Richelieu Rock is a horseshoe shaped rock that sits alone in the Andaman sea.
 It’s nearly 20km from the Surin Islands and almost 40km from both the mainland and Koh Tachai so it’s hardly surprising it attracts so much life.
-At high tide it’s completely submerged and at low tide the rock just pokes above the surface which explains its Thai name – Hin Ploo Nam (rock rising from the water).
+At high tide it’s completely submerged and at low tide the rock just pokes above the surface.
+Which explains its Thai name – Hin Ploo Nam (rock rising from the water).

 Most Similan island liveaboards will do more than one dive here and some up to four.
 The horseshoe shape rock always has some shelter even if the current is at its strongest.
 The dive plan will depend on the strength and direction of current but we try to take in the deeper northern corner of Richelieu Rock on the first dive and profile shallower for the rest of the dives.

-Moray eels love this oasis in the sand and lots of different species including giant, yellow margin, white-eyed, zebra, honeycomb and bar-tailed make Richelieu Rock their home.
+Moray eels love this oasis in the sand so lots of different species including giant, yellow margin, white-eyed, zebra, honeycomb and bar-tailed make Richelieu Rock their home.
 Lots of different varieties of nudibranchs cling to the walls and if you’re lucky you may see the very rare and bizarre looking pinecone fish.

 Richelieu Rock is often the highlight of the trip and a dive site that you’ll never forget.